marrink-lab/MDVoxelSegmentation/README.rst

 Post some feedback in our issues
 *********************************
-We would love to see how you used MDVoxelClustering in your projects and are always happy to see cool systems and screenshots.
+We would love to see how you used MDVoxelSegmentation in your projects and are always happy to see cool systems and screenshots.
 Just upload them to an issue of this repository.
 There is also place for comments on usability and bugs.

 How to contribute
 ******************